mrparkers/terraform-provider-keycloak/docs/index.md

 - `client_timeout` - (Optional) Sets the timeout of the client when addressing Keycloak, in seconds.
 Defaults to the environment variable `KEYCLOAK_CLIENT_TIMEOUT`, or `5` if the environment variable is not specified.
 - `tls_insecure_skip_verify` - (Optional) Allows ignoring insecure certificates when set to `true`.
 Defaults to `false`.
 Disabling this security check is dangerous and should only be done in local or test environments.
 - `root_ca_certificate` - (Optional) Allows x509 calls using an unknown CA certificate (for development purposes)
 - `base_path` - (Optional) The base path used for accessing the Keycloak REST API.
-Defaults to the environment variable `KEYCLOAK_BASE_PATH`, or `/auth` if the environment variable is not specified.
-Note that users of the new Quarkus distribution will need to set this attribute to an empty string.
+Defaults to the environment variable `KEYCLOAK_BASE_PATH`, or an empty string if the environment variable is not specified.
+Note that users of the legacy distribution of Keycloak will need to set this attribute to `/auth`.
 - `additional_headers` - (Optional) A map of custom HTTP headers to add to each request to the Keycloak API.